dwavesystems/dimod/docs/reference/bqm.rst

    bfs_variables

-Converting to and from other data types:
+Converting to and from other data structures:

 .. currentmodule:: dimod